 FALL.
-EH department students only.
 Required foundation course for students in all master's programs administered by Department of Environmental Health.
-Introduces students to major topics in environmental health, including mechanisms of toxicity, pesticides and other chemicals, children's health, WASH (water, sanitation, and hygiene), infectious disease, air pollution, climate change, and planetary health.
-Describes tools used to understand these EH topics, such as exposure science, epidemiology, toxicology, biomarkers/omics, risk assessment, implementation science, and policy.
+This course introduces students to major topics in environmental health, such as exposure assessment, environmental epidemiology, climate change, and environmental justice.
+We cover exposures and health impacts related to pesticides and "forever chemicals", heavy metals, developmental origins of health and disease, infectious diseases, and air pollution.
+Describes tools and methods used to understand these EH topics, such as biomarkers/omics, risk assessment, wastewater-based epidemiology, community-based participatory research, implementation science, and policy.